StableBetStableBet

 A complete guide to the November Handicap — the traditional curtain-closer of the flat season at Doncaster, with history, trends and betting angles.

-11 min readUpdated 2026-03-02
+27 min readUpdated 2026-03-02

-The race has been a fixture at Doncaster since the mid-19th century, and its place in the calendar gives it a romantic quality that newer races can't replicate.
-It's the last hurrah — the final act of a season that began with spring sunshine and ends in November mud.
+The race has been a fixture at Doncaster since the mid-19th century, and its place in the calendar gives it a romantic quality that newer races cannot replicate.
+It's the last hurrah, the final act of a season that began with spring sunshine and ends in November mud.
 For a broader look at what makes Doncaster special, the complete guide covers the course, the facilities and the full fixture list.
 But for now, this guide focuses on the race that draws the curtain closed.

 History of the November Handicap

 The November Handicap's origins stretch back to the mid-1800s, when it was established as the final important flat race of the season at Doncaster.
-The race was a natural fit for Town Moor — the course had already been hosting racing for over two centuries by then, and its position as the bookend of the flat calendar gave it a logical home for the season's farewell.
+The race was a natural fit for Town Moor.
+The course had already been hosting racing for over two centuries by then, and its position as the bookend of the flat calendar gave it a logical home for the season's farewell.

 In its early decades, the November Handicap was a modest affair compared to the St Leger, but it quickly developed its own identity.
 Where the Classic was a test of quality, the November Handicap was a test of determination.
 The ground was invariably testing by late November, the fields were large, and the race attracted the kind of tough, honest handicappers who thrived when conditions turned against the faint-hearted.
-It became known as a punters' race — a wide-open betting heat where shrewd judges could find value amid the uncertainty.
+It became known as a punters' race, a wide-open betting heat where shrewd judges could find value amid the uncertainty.

 The modern era has been kind to the November Handicap.
 Improved drainage at Doncaster means the ground, while still testing, rarely reaches the extremes of decades past.
-Prize money has been boosted, the race attracts competitive fields of around 15 to 20 runners, and the betting market generates genuine interest among punters who view it as the season's final puzzle.
-Its classification as a Heritage Handicap has added prestige, placing it alongside races like the Lincoln, the Cambridgeshire and the Cesarewitch in a category of historic betting contests that the sport rightly values.
+Prize money has been boosted, the race attracts competitive fields of around 15 to 20 runners, and the betting market generates real interest among punters who view it as the season's final puzzle.

 Great Winners & Memorable Renewals